drm317/ModernCDevEnvTemplate/README.md

 1. Open the project in Visual Studio Code
 2. When prompted, click "Reopen in Container" or use Command Palette > "Dev Containers: Reopen in Container"
 3. The container will build automatically and install all dependencies
-4. Run `make test` to verify everything is working
+4. Run `cmake --build build && cmake --build build --target test` to verify everything is working

 ### Using Local Development
 Ensure all prerequisites are installed, then proceed with the building instructions below.